BartoszKalota/Queue-system/README.md

 * **agents** - `[mongoose.Types.ObjectId]` - agents assigned to a queue, **not required**

 # Information
-* **Postman requests collection** useful for interaction with API endpoints (for users, agents and especially admin) is available as a file named `Queue.postman_collection.json`.
+* **Postman requests collection file** named `Queue.postman_collection.json` useful for interaction with API endpoints (for users, agents and especially admin) is available in the project.
 You can import it to your `Postman` app.
-* Server app console prints every API request.
+* Server app console prints every request to API endpoints.

 # Technologies
 - TypeScript